KILTprotocol/docs/docs/participate/treasury-proposal.md

 # Polkassembly Details

-Click the [Polkassembly](https://kilt.polkassembly.network/discussions) link to the right of the proposal on Polkadot-JS
+Click the [Polkassembly](https://kilt.polkassembly.network/discussions) link to the right of the proposal on Polkadot-JS and connect with the account that you used to submit the proposal in order to be able to edit the proposal details.

 Enter the following information: